erikyo/OH-MY-SVG/readme.txt

 License:           GPLv3 or later
 License URI:       http://www.gnu.org/licenses/gpl-3.0.html

-Add any svg to your website with the superpowers of the block editor.
-Out-of-the-box security and speed optimization!
+Unlock the magic of your website with the SVG block.
+Out-of-the-box security and turbocharged speed optimization!

 == Description ==